KendiLorna/Retail-Sales-Analysis/README.md

 I imported the csv file and transformed it in Power Query.

 I created new columns by splitting the purchase address column into City & State(due to similar cities in different states)and State.

-Street name and Zip code were not necessary for this analysis and were deleted.
+Street name and final Purchase address were not necessary for this analysis and were deleted.

 <img width="663" height="663" alt="Screenshot 2025-08-05 115724" src="https://github.com/user-attachments/assets/bdad3fd8-196c-4abf-bfe6-14fe21c540b7" />